 Breezy Excursion | San Jose, CA

 Growing up with knowledge of Microsoft paint and a copy of Illustrator for Dummies, San Diego State college graduates Ryan Mante and Christian Lilleland, began selling t-shirts out of their cars.
 Their success comes from their brand’s distinct style elements centered on drawing nostalgia without being cheesy.
 These clever and humorous graphics with themes of early 90’s pop culture have grown their business accounts across the United States, Japan, and Europe.
+This streetwear collection has gained lots of attention for its creative designs and style ideas.

 Hella Original | Oakland, CA